 While sounding more like a nickname proud Chicano’s would give their 1976 Impala, this weed hit the pinnacle of its popularity in the 1960’s and 70’s due to its spicy, sweet aroma and paralyzing high.
 Having all but disappeared from U.S markets due to hybridization and the spasmatic levels of violence that grip the region, this strain will likely never return to its position of primo Mexican pot.

 I admit I enjoy when my weed smells like a lactose intolerant skunk or like a wooly mammoth just puked in my face.
 I like that smell, I really do.
 Which is why Roadkill was (is?) so popular–so much so that some folks are not convinced that it even exists.
 This strain has an aroma of pungent piss and an earthy spicy taste with a hint of pepper.
-If you find someone who sells it, horde as much of it as you can.
+If you find someone who sells it, horde as much of this rarity as you can.
 This is some seriously potent, couch-locking pot.
-Best believe non-believers will come a’ knocking and trust me–they will want to be convinced.
+Believe me, non-believers will come a’ knocking and trust me–they will want to be convinced.

 Ask any hippie who retains the majority of their brain cells about Colombian Red and I guarantee you will see their face light up like a Christmas Tree on fire.
 This strain was one of the most popular strains of the 1970’s.
 Ever stoner movie you’ve ever watched from that era featured Colombian Red because Colombian Red was the strain that everyone wanted to smoke.
 It was even featured on the cover of High Times because the shit was fire.
-Unfortunately, it has almost completely disappeared from cultivation all around the world.
-Cannabiogen Seed Company is trying to revitalize the Colombian Red cannabis strain by stabilizing its genetics with electric shock therapy and partial lobotomies.
+Unfortunately, it has almost completely disappeared from cultivation all around the world thereby catapulting it into the category of one of the rarest marijuana strains in the world.
+A group by the name of Cannabiogen Seed Company is trying to revitalize Colombian Red by stabilizing its genetics with electric shock therapy and partial lobotomies, but no progress has yet been made.
 In other words, if you’re waiting on smoking on the Red–don’t hold your breath.

 My name is Petey Wheatstraw, also known as Charles Stevens.
 I’m an avid marijuana smoker, writer, devoted father and non-profit minion– not necessarily in that order.
 A Chicago native I’ve lived off and on in the Bay Area since 1996.
 Seven years ago I finally settled here to capture the changing face of our communities.